metaplex-foundation/developer-hub/src/pages/mpl-hybrid/guides/mpl-404-hyrbid-ui-template.md

 ### Change RPC

-You are free to set up the RPC url into your project as you wish either via:
+You can configure the RPC URL for your project in any way you prefer, using one of the following methods:

 - .env
 - constants.ts file